Kafka on the Shore

 Kafka on the Shore (海辺のカフカ, Umibe no Kafuka) is a 2002 novel by Japanese author Haruki Murakami.
-Its 2005 English translation was among "The 10 Best Books of 2005" from The New York Times and received the World Fantasy Award for 2006.
-The book tells the stories of the young Kafka Tamura, a bookish 15-year-old boy who runs away from his Oedipal curse, and Satoru Nakata, an old, disabled man with the uncanny ability to talk to cats.
+Its 2005 English translation was among "The 10 Best Books of 2005" selected by The New York Times and received the World Fantasy Award for 2006.
+The book tells the stories of the young Kafka Tamura, a bookish 15-year-old boy who runs away from his Oedipal curse, and Satoru Nakata, an old, mentally disabled man with the uncanny ability to talk to cats.
 The book incorporates themes of music as a communicative conduit, metaphysics, dreams, fate, and the subconscious.

 After the release of the book, Murakami allowed for questions about the novel to be sent in, and responded to many of them.
 The novel was generally well-received, with positive reviews from John Updike and The New York Times.

 Title

-The title of the book, according to Alan Cheuse of NPR, is suggestive and mysterious to Japanese readers — Franz Kafka is categorized as a Western writer who is well-known by Americans and British people, but is not so in Japan.
-He compares it to titles such as Genji on the Hudson.
+The title of the book, according to Alan Cheuse of NPR, is suggestive and mysterious to Japanese readers in the way that a title such as Genji on the Hudson would be to Americans, because Franz Kafka is not well-known in Japan.
 Psychoanalyst Hayao Kawai saw special meaning in the name Kafka, as its Japanese version, Kafuka (カフカ), could be a combination of 可 (ka, meaning 'possible' or 'good') and 不可 (fuka, meaning 'bad' or 'unacceptable', the opposite), thus giving the book liminality.